Domoconnor/orange-corpus/06_Hub.md

 Now our Pi is ready to act as a coordinator.
 The next stage is programming it and making sure it knows how to act accordingly to data.
 We need to consider the possibility of no access to the internet too, what means do we have to ensure data backups.

 #####What does the Hub need to do?
 The Hub is the middleman between the webserver and the nodes on the network, it has a responsibility to ensure data from those nodes reaches their destination.
 We need to be able guarantee data will be logged if it cannot reach its location, or if a request can’t be completed such in the case of the clock.
 The Hub should wait and listen for any incoming data and once a full set of data has been received act upon it, if it’s a request from the clock - request values from the server and respond back.
 If it’s data from one of the sensors then that needs to be sent to the webserver.
 It needs to be able to distinguish between a sensor and a clock otherwise it’ll send data to the wrong nodes or request values from the webserver for the wrong reasons.

 ![](Images/Hub/IMAGE7.1.PNG)

 ######Basic Structure
 The Pi will run a thread that continuously waits on serial input, once received it will take as much as it can in before analysing what it’s received.
 Upon analysing it will decide whether the data is a request from the clock or sensor data, if sensor data it will attempt to transmit it to the webserver, if a request it will request the last 24 hours of average sound values from the web server.
 If a clock request is made and the web server does respond then the hub expects a format of 24 integer values in an array, when these values are obtained it forwards them to the clock.

 ######Data backup
 In case the connection between the hub and webserver fails, we need to ensure data backups.
 In the case that the network fails the Pi will write all of its currently available sensor data to a local file, it’ll re attempt to transmit data the next time it receives another set of sensor data.
 If that fails, then the cycle continues - save data and try again next time.
 The hub does try a total of 5 times before giving up and saving to a file, just in case there was a particular error that occurred.

 ######Distinguishing traffic
 The hub needs to be able to tell which node is transmitting which data to it, how does it know whether the data it's received is that of a clock making a request or a sensor sending data?
 The clock sends data in a format of “R:!”.
 This is unique, it never appears in any of the sensor data and so when the hub receives any data it will scan for this particular set of characters.
 If received, it will know that this is a request and not sensor data.
 Otherwise it will assume all incoming data is from the sensor and forward it to the webserver.

+###Result of Iteration
+Although we now have a functioning Hub that can transmit and receive between a clock and sensor, it can't handle data coming in from multiple sensors.
+It also can't fragment large payloads which is quite a concern but we have managed to bypass this by using the internal timers of the XBee hardware to our advantage.
+However that doesn't make that a good solution and a long term fix will be a priority in the next iteration.

+Overall the system can function, but if any major strain occurs then the system will suffer.
+The Hub can handle if the network goes down and will backup data when needed.
+It can request values for the clock and transmit sensor data but only from one sensor on the network, anymore and data will become malformed.

+Our next iteration will focus on fixing packet fragmentation, handling multiple sensors and hopefully error recovery.

 ####Iteration 3 - Pi with API Mode

-Now that we’ve changed from AT mode to API mode, not much needs to change but at the same time the properties of the Hub have greatly expanded.
+Now that we’ve changed from AT mode to API mode (see [Networking Iteration 4](#network_i4)), not much needs to change but at the same time the properties of the Hub have greatly expanded.
 The API has been designed so that more functionality could be provided without requiring an excess amount of modification to existing code.

 The basic idea being, we only need to change one line: